Exploration noise for learning linear-quadratic mean field games: Numerical experiments

 \subsubsection{Evolution of the learnt cost with one type of noise only}

 We first test the influence of each of the two types of noises onto the behavior of the algorithm.
-We thus compare the evolution of the cost learnt by the fictitious play in two scenarios: In the first scenario, there is an independent noise, but no common noise (Algorithm 4); in the second scenario, there is a common noise but no independent noise (Algorithm 3).
-We will see next what happens when there are the two noises.
+We thus compare the evolution of the cost learnt by the harmonic and geometric fictitious plays in three scenarios (Figure \ref{fig:0000}): In the first scenario, there is an independent noise, but no common noise (Algorithm 4); in the second scenario, there is a common noise but no independent noise and $\varpi=1$ (Algorithm 3, harmonic fictitious play); in the third scenario, there is a common noise but no independent noise and $\varpi=1.1$ (Algorithm 3, geometric fictitious play).